boazsegev/iodine/README.md

 # Iodine

-Iodine makes writing evented server applications easy to write.
+Iodine makes writing Object Oriented evented server applications easy to write.

-Iodine is intended to replace the use of a generic reacor, such as EventMachine or GReactor and it hides all the nasty details of creating the event loop.
+In fact, it's so fun to write network protocols that mix and match together, that Iodine includes a built in Http, Http/2 (experimental) and Websocket server that act's a a great demonstration of the power behind Ruby and the Object Oriented approach.

 To use Iodine, you just set up your tasks - including a single server, if you want one.
 Iodine will start running once your application is finished and it won't stop runing until all the scheduled tasks have completed.

-Iodine v.
-0.0.1 isn't well tested just yet... but I'm releasing it anyway, to reserve the name and because initial testing shows that it works.

 ## Installation